-Sorry, we are not currently accepting new clients.
+Sorry, not currently accepting new clients.

 Open Source Tools for Science

 About the BookThe C/Unix Programmer's Guide is the most comprehensive text available for beginning to intermediate programming in C and C++ in the Unix environment.
 The book is intended for undergraduate courses and independent learners interested in Unix programming.

 You'll learn to write portable software for all operating systems supporting the Portable Operating System Interface based on Unix (POSIX), including AIX, DragonflyBSD, FreeBSD, HP/UX, Linux, LynxOS, Mac OS X, NetBSD, OpenBSD, QNX, Oracle Solaris, and more.

 Everything you'll need is covered, including computer and Unix basics, ANSI and K&R C syntax, Unix programming tools like make and debuggers, Unix libraries and system calls, how to build libraries, and a brief but thorough overview of C++.

 Most importantly, the material is presented in plain English, with simple, easy to understand examples.
 It gets straight to the point, with no cyber-babble, or 10-syllable Latin-based words that you won't find in your pocket dictionary.
 Also included are dozens of tips on programming for performance, programming with style, and common pitfalls.